vma101/compu_neuro/README.md

-# compu_neuro
+# Computational Neuroscience
-Projects in computational neuroscience
+Projects in computational neuroscience, PhD-level class taught at the University of Chicago.

-Main coding language is Matlab
+Main coding language is Matlab.